SrujanLokhande/CentipedeGame/readme.txt

 # *** Caveats ***
 ---------------------------------------
-1. Spawning mushroom when bullet hits the centipede is not working properly.
+1. Spawning mushroom when the bullet hits the centipede is not working properly.